 Reducing Tattoo Pain: Strategy and Triggers

-Tattoos hurt.
-There’s no going around that fact.
-But, did you know that you play a crucial role in how much they hurt?
+Tattoos hurt, there’s no denying that.
+But did you know that you as a tattoo artist play a crucial role in how much they hurt?

-Tattoo artists are capable of reducing tattoo pain by using the least painful strategies while tattooing and identifying the various triggers of pain.
-This article will cover everything from the most and least painful places to get tattooed, along with your role in reducing tattoo pain.
+Tattoo artists are capable of reducing tattoo pain by using different techniques and strategies while tattooing and identifying the various triggers of pain.
+This article will cover everything from the most and least painful places to get tattooed and will examine what your role in reducing tattoo pain is.

-Afterward, you’ll be able to make your clients feel as comfortable as possible in what is inevitably a painful process.
+You’ll be better equipped to make your clients feel as comfortable as possible in what is undoubtedly a painful process.
 Here’s what you need to know about reducing tattoo pain in a nutshell:

 What causes pain during tattooing?

-The most important part of reducing tattoo pain is understanding why it happens in the first place.
+The most important part of reducing tattoo pain is understanding why tattoos hurt in the first place.

 The term ‘tattoo ’ comes from the Polynesian word ‘tatau’, meaning ‘to stroke’ or ‘to mark’.
-In the earlier days, the skin was cut and the ink was rubbed into it using wooden or bone needles.
-Today, the process has improved significantly and includes the use of precision equipment to deliver the needle to the dermis.
-This is a layer of skin that lies beneath the layer we can see and touch called the epidermis.
+In the earlier days of tattooing, the skin was cut using wooden or bone needles and the ink was rubbed into the wound.
+Today, the process has been refined significantly and includes the use of precision, sterile equipment to drive the needle to the dermis.
+This is a layer of skin that lies beneath the top layer of skin that we can see and touch, which is called the epidermis.

-The upper layer of the skin, the epidermis, goes through a relatively quick shedding cycle.
-Therefore, for tattoos to last, the ink will have to be placed deep enough where it won’t be subject to these conditions.
-Similarly, it must not be placed too deep, or else it will be carried away by the immune and circulatory systems.
-It can also cause something called tattoo blowout.
+The epidermis goes through a relatively quick shedding cycle, which means that in order for tattoos to last, the ink will have to be placed deep enough that it won’t be subject to this quick shedding cycle.
+Additionally, the ink should not be placed too deep in the skin, or else it will be carried away by the immune and circulatory systems.
+It can also cause something called a tattoo blowout, which is when the ink moves beyond the lines of the tattoo.

 The dermis contains a large number of pain receptors.
 As the needle strikes this layer continuously, pain signals are sent to the brain causing the pain that clients feel.
-The level of pain will vary depending on the area being tattooed, as some contain less fat which leaves nerve endings especially vulnerable.
+The level of pain will vary depending on the area being tattooed, as some areas contain less fat and this leaves nerve endings especially vulnerable.
+You can get more information on the fundamentals of tattooing from this incredible Black and Grey Realism Course by Hugo Feist.

-This pain can be described as a scratching, burning, stinging, or vibrating sensation, though it has been described as a dull pain.
+This pain that is felt is often described as a scratching, burning, stinging, or vibrating sensation, though it does tend to be quite a dull pain.
 This pain should not be too intense to the point that it becomes overwhelming.
-Clients tend to feel significant relief once tattooing has ceased in that area.
+Clients tend to feel significant relief when their artist moves to another area of the tattoo, or when they take a break.

 The most and least painful areas to get tattooed

-Placement is one of the major triggers for pain during tattooing.
-One way to go about reducing tattoo pain is to outline this for clients, especially those getting their first tattoo.
+Placement is one of the major deciding factors of how much pain will be felt during tattooing.
+One way to go about reducing tattoo pain is to communicate this to clients, especially those getting their first tattoo.

-Many first-timers unfortunately do not research these things, and once advised, sometimes end up changing the placement of the tattoo.
+Many first-timers unfortunately do not research these things, but once advised they will often end up changing the placement of the tattoo to avoid pain.

 Some of the most painful areas to get tattooed include:

 You’ll notice that all these areas are the boniest parts of the body.
-The only exception here is the lips.
-The lips contain a lot of nerve endings.
+The only exception to that is the lips, and this is because our lips contain a lot of nerve endings.

 The least painful areas of the body to get tattooed include:

-Notice that these are the meatiest parts of the body.
-The back also contains thick skin with few nerve endings.
+You will notice that these are typically the meatiest parts of the body.
+The back also has thicker skin with fewer nerve endings than other parts of the body.

 General factors that affect pain